Avaiga/taipy/gui/doc/dialog.md

 ### Dialog as block

-Dialog content can be specified as inside the dialog block
+The content of the dialog can be specified directly inside the dialog block.

 !!! example "Page content"